-The HCSDB includes questions from the Consumer Assessment of Healthcare Providers and Systems (CAHPS), a survey designed to help consumers choose among health plans.
-Benchmark data, from the National Committee for Quality Assurance (NCQA) for 2015, are used in calculating benchmarks.
+The HCSDB includes questions from Consumer Assessment Healthcare Providers and Systems (CAHPS), a survey designed to help consumers choose among health plans.
+Benchmark data, from the National Committee for Assurance (NCQA) for 2015, are used in calculating benchmarks.

-^a Significantly exceeds benchmark (p<.05).

-^b Significantly falls short of benchmark (p<.05).
+^a Significantly exceeds benchmark (p< .05). ^b Significantly falls short of benchmark (p<.05).
 See appendix for table data.